zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

 But I realized I can use my `toKebab` function to convert everything into `kebab-case` first.
 This takes advantage of the work I've already done.

-I was against this idea at first because it seems like a "waste of resources" to run another function first from a performance standpoint.
+Initially, I was against this idea because, from a performance standpoint, it seemed like a "waste of resources" to run another function first.
 But I realized I was being idealistic.
 From a practical standpoint, it doesn't have much impact on performance since the operations are really fast.

 ```javascript
 // Starting with toKebab